brycedoerr/SwarmRFSControl/README.md

 See the README for each implmentation

 The GIF below shows a visualization of the RFS Control for the Clohessy-Wiltshire Relative Motion Problem.
-The swarm contains 77 agents, and they move into a star formation.
+The swarm contains 77 agents that move into a star formation.

 ![](revised_77.gif)